PonteIneptique/rtk/README.md

 ## Example file

+See [HowTo](HOWTO.md) for a nice decision tree on how to build your own script.

 See [`simple_text.py`](simple_test.py) which uses manifests and keeps the xml, check [`simple_file_test.py`](simple_file_test.py) which downloads files and strip the XML at the end by filtering the zone of the lines.